Iota-School/nonvisual_data_science/nonvisual_data_representation/sections/correlation.md

 In terms of direction, a correlation can be:

 - Positive: An increase in one variable correlates with an increase in the other variable.
-- Negative: A increase in one varaible correlates with a decrease in the other variable.
+- Negative: A increase in one variable correlates with a decrease in the other variable.
 - No Correlation: One variable is not associated with an increase or decrease in the second variable.

 A Pearson correlation is expressed in a decimal number from -1.0 to 1.0.
 If the number is negative, the correlation is negative.
 If the number is positive, the correlation is positive.
 A 1.0 indicates that the two variables are perfectly correlated, and a zero indicates that the two variables are not at all correlated.